 by Pious Eye (David M. Hodges) | Jan 18, 2012 | Annotated Quotations

-Maurice Robinson contrasts the Byzantine-priority (AKA Majority Text) approach to New Testament Textual Criticism, which he favors (and which in turn favors such versions as the King James, 21st Century King James, and New King James), to the dominant eclectic...
+Image: 3D visualization suggesting DNA, a free to use Unsplash image by user Braňo.
+Maurice Robinson contrasts the Byzantine-priority (AKA Majority Text) approach to New Testament Textual Criticism, which he favors (and which in turn favors such versions as the King...

 by Pious Eye (David M. Hodges) | Jan 13, 2012 | Annotated Quotations